Truemmerer/animated-wallpaper/README.md

 # What is this?

-This is a fork of [Ninlives/animated-wallpaper](https://github.com/Ninlives/animated-wallpaper) with the option to select which monitor to display the video on.
+This is a fork of [Ninlives/animated-wallpaper](https://github.com/Ninlives/animated-wallpaper) with the options to:

-I want to have animated wallpaper on Gnome3, but there is no official support and I didn't find a good solution.
-[Komorebi](https://github.com/cheesecakeufo/komorebi) can create a dynamic desktop using a video but its functionality is bloated to me, so I recreate some of its core function into this small utility.
+1. Select which monitors to display the video on.
+2. Set the volume of the videos.
+3. Generate a static background and set it for use where the video can't play.
+4. Set a playlist of videos that automatically change over time.

 # Usage